luc4svlima/process-engineering-projects/README.md

 ----------------------------------------------------------------------------------------------------------------------------
 ## Why these topics ?

 My goal is to understand how physical phenomena become engineering decisions.
-For thay, I study...
+For that, I study...

 Thermodynamics and experimental data to understand process behavior and validade models;